ranocha/BSeries.jl/docs/src/benchmarks.md

 The packages listed above and [BSeries.jl](https://github.com/ranocha/BSeries.jl) all use different approaches and have different features.
 Thus, comparisons must be restricted to their common subset of features.
 Here, we present some simple performance comparisons.
-Again, we just use `@time` twice to get an idea of the performance after compilation, allowing us to compare orders of magnitude.
+Again, we just use (the equivalent of) `@time` twice to get an idea of the performance after compilation, allowing us to compare orders of magnitude.

 First, we start with the Python package [`BSeries`](https://github.com/ketch/BSeries).